-Alibaba Cloud Message Queue (MQ) is a distributed message queue service independently developed by Alibaba and fully hosted on the Alibaba Cloud platform.
+Message Queue (MQ) is a professional message middleware as a core product in the enterprise-level Internet architecture.
 It supports reliable message-based asynchronous communication among microservices, distributed systems, and serverless applications.
 This service can be used to easily create a scalable distributed system with loose coupling and high availability.

 High-performance and Low Latency

 Message Queue ensures high-performance even in the case of a massive message stack and without affecting cluster service.
 This is particularly important during load shifting (flood storage).